ga-curriculum/genai-llm-capabilities-alignment-v2/microlesson-01/README.md

 ---

-#### **1. Defining Architecture (e.g., Transformer)**

-The architecture of a Large Language Model (LLM) is its foundational blueprint, determining its ability to learn and process language efficiently.

-- **Why It Matters**:
-  - The architecture defines the model's performance, scalability, and adaptability to various NLP tasks.
-  - Transformers, introduced in the "Attention is All You Need" paper, have become the gold standard for LLMs.

-- **Key Components**:
-  - **Encoder-Decoder Structure**: Handles input and output for tasks like translation.
-  - **Self-Attention Mechanism**: Allows the model to focus on relevant parts of the input sequence.
-  - **Positional Encoding**: Adds sequential information to tokens, helping the model understand order.

-- **Design Considerations**:
-  - Number of layers (e.g., depth of the model).
-  - Number of attention heads for better focus on context.
-  - Size of the feedforward network for capturing complex relationships.

-- **Examples**:
-  - GPT (Generative Pretrained Transformer): Focuses on unidirectional text generation.
-  - BERT (Bidirectional Encoder Representations from Transformers): Excels in understanding text context in both directions.

----

 #### **2. Collecting and Preprocessing Large Datasets**

 High-quality datasets are the backbone of any successful LLM.
 Collecting and preprocessing data ensures the model has a diverse and reliable foundation for training.